Felix Goodson Library

 - Hourly-Incremental Reserve.
 Books placed under an hourly reserve may be used in the Library only and may be used in the Library the second hour if the item has not been requested by another patron.
 However, Library staff may recall the item during the renewal for use by the new patron.
 All hourly reserves are due by the closing of each day.

 - Daily-Incremental Reserve.
 Books placed on a daily reserve may be checked out of the Library and are due before Library closing at the end of the daily increment: One-day, due before the end of Library day; 3-day, due before the end of third Library day; 7-day, due before the end of seventh library day. daily incremental reserves cannot be renewed at the time of return; however, if after one day the item is not checked out then the same person may check it out again.

-Current editions of newspapers are also located in the Reading Reference Room.
+Current editions of newspapers are also located in the lobby.
 Archived editions are available on most individual newspaper websites.